palantir/conjure/readme.md

 the object definition in the defined package or fall-back to the definitions-wide default package.

-Type aliases, as above, should use Pascal case.
+Type names, as above, should use Pascal case.

 #### Object Definitions
 Each object definition consists of a type alias, an optional package, and a